DanHodges/TheologicalDictionary/trinity-and-personhood.md

 # Trinity & Personhood
-Definition of Trinity & Personhood coming soon.
+The definition of Trinity & Personhood is coming soon!